 (vi) A transfer into an inter vivos trust in which the borrower is and remains the beneficiary and occupant of the property, unless, as a condition precedent to such transfer, the borrower refuses to provide the lender with reasonable means acceptable to the lender by which the lender will be assured of timely notice of any subsequent transfer of the beneficial interest or change in occupancy.

 Investor and seminar gurus often make extravagant claims that their complex and expensive forms provide immunity from due-on-sale issues, ironclad asset protection, expedited eviction in event of default, and other proprietary strategies that will lead an investor along the gold brick road to prosperity.
 Such claims are usually false.
 Few of these form packages are customized for Texas, nor do they take into account the executory contract rules, violations of which are defined to be deceptive trade practices.
 Seminar guru forms can get investors in real trouble.

-Transferring title of an investment property into an investor’s personal company for asset protection purposes seldom results in the lender accelerating a performing note.
+Finally: transferring title of an investment property into an investor’s personal company for asset protection purposes seldom results in the lender accelerating a performing note.
 In fact, this author has never seen that happen; so much of the hullaballoo around due-on-sale is misplaced.

 Information in this article is provided for general educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well since we are not tax practitioners and do not offer tax advice.
 This firm does not represent you (i.e., no attorney-client relationship is established) unless and until it is retained and expressly agrees in writing to do so.